electricimp/impTest/README.md

 * `-d` &mdash; print [debug output](#debug-mode), store device and agent code
 * `testcase_pattern` &mdash; pattern for [selective test runs](#selective-test-runs)

-If `testcase_pattern` is not specified, then impTest tool searches all files which matches the file name patterns specified in [Test Project Configuration](#test-project-configuration).
+impTest tool searches all files which matches the file name patterns specified in [Test Project Configuration](#test-project-configuration).
 The search starts from Project Home.
 The tool looks for all Test Cases (classes) in that files.
 And all test methods from that classes are considered as tests for the current Test Project.

+Optional `testcase_pattern` selects a specific test or set of tests for execution from all found tests.

+If `testcase_pattern` is not specified, all found tests are selected for execution.

-All found tests are executed in an arbitrary order.
+The selected tests are executed in an arbitrary order.

 Every test is treated as failed if an error has been thrown.
 Otherwise the test is treated as passed.

 ### Selective Test Runs

-[`testcase_pattern`](#running-tests) allows to execute a single test from Test Case.
+[`testcase_pattern`](#running-tests) allows to execute a single test or a set of tests from one or several Test Cases.

 The syntax of the pattern is: `[testClass].[testMethod]`

 where:

-* `testClass` &mdash; name of the Test Case class
+* `testClass` &mdash; name of the Test Case class.
+Note: Test Cases with the same name may exist in different files belonged to the same Test Project, all of them to be selected.
 * `testMethod` &mdash; test method name

 Example `testcase_pattern` usage: